PCSS-Quantum/QLauncher/README.md

 result = launcher.run()
 ```

-What the best in our library is that for changing only the algorithm for such as Quantum Annealing from Dwave, you don't actually need to specify that MaxCut will need to give Qubo, as it's done behind the user view.
+A key advantage of our library is that changing algorithms (such as switching to Quantum Annealing from Dwave) doesn't require manually specifying that MaxCut needs to provide QUBO representation - this translation happens automatically behind the scenes.

 ```py
 # Necessary imports